-Within Central Region flatfish may be harvested in a targeted fishery only under the authority of an ADF&G Commissioner's permit.
-The permit may stipulate fishing depth, seasons, areas, allowable sizes of harvested fish, gear, logbooks, and "other conditions" deemed necessary for conservation or management purposes.
+Within Central Region flatfish may be harvested in a targeted fishery only under the authority of a permit from the commissioner of ADF&G. The permit may stipulate fishing depth, seasons, areas, allowable sizes of harvested fish, gear, logbooks, and "other conditions" the commissioner deems necessary for conservation or management purposes.